 The results that searchers see are ranked in order so that the most relevant and/or highest quality pages should be listed at the tops of the results.
-Google may monitor the quality of those results to try to identify general trends of “improving” and “declining” quality amongst them, and to identify specific problems with them.
-As this patent notes, “Manual evaluation of search quality can be laborious and time consuming, typically allowing for a small number of searches and search results to be evaluated to determine overall quality of a search engine.”
+Google may monitor the quality of those results to try to identify general trends of “improving” and “declining” quality amongst them and to identify specific problems with them.
+As this patent notes, “Manual evaluation of search quality can be laborious and time-consuming, typically allowing for a small number of searches and search results to be evaluated to determine the overall quality of a search engine.”

 The patent is:

 Systems and methods for determining a quality of provided items

 Invented by Alexander Mark Franz and Monika H. Henzinger

 Assigned to Google

 Filed September 29, 2004